Recognising gender on birth certificates and exploring a gender registration process for people born overseas

 There will not be additional requirements if a person applies multiple times

-Further information on these decisions can be found in the Cabinet paper, available here: Proactive Releases - dia.govt.nz
+Further information on the previous decisions can be found in the Cabinet paper, available here: Proactive Releases - dia.govt.nz

 Questions